 Ultimately, it was cancer that stole her away in the early hours of Wednesday the 13th of April 2016.
 I don’t want to talk about how she left us but I will always be inspired by how she lived.

-For the past two years I have supported Emma in every way I could.
-I became her ‘chemo buddy’ which if i’m honest was more or less a guaranteed three weekly session of Trivial Pursuits.
-We only ever played whilst on the chemo ward but by jolly we played it like we meant it.
+For the past two years, I have supported Emma in every way I could.
+I became her ‘chemo buddy’ which if I’m honest was more or less a guaranteed three weekly sessions of Trivial Pursuits.
+We only ever played whilst on the chemo ward but we played it like we meant it.
 Sometimes we might have a cheeky game of Who Want’s To Be A Millionaire but it was always ‘Triv’ we went back to.

 So here it is then, my dedication to my friend Emma Jane Moore; she of the legendary rock-skid.
 The girl who was rarely serious.
 The girl who was more fun than the funnest person on their funnest day.
 The girl who showed us all how to go well.

 I’m sorry you didn’t make it to Italy mate but I looked and I saw and I was in awe and I had you in my heart every second.
 You are there in every pixel my dear friend.